 Let’s face it.
 Marketing online services can be exhausting for certain personality types.

-Whether you’re introverted or sensitive in other ways (hello highly sensitive and empath entrepreneurs), my guess is that you’ve grown tired of the start and stop that often comes with trying to keep up with marketing your online service business to find clients through social media.
+Whether you’re introverted or sensitive in other ways (hello highly sensitive and empath entrepreneurs), my guess is that you’ve grown tired of the start and stop that can happen when marketing your online service business to find clients through social media.
+It can be hard to keep up (and maybe you simply no longer want to)!

 You are not alone!

-That’s why I appreciate SEO.
+That’s why I appreciate SEO for sensitive solopreneurs in particular.
 As an extremely introverted person, it simply works better for my energy levels and lack of desire for socializing.

-The pressure to post constantly, be on every platform, keep up with the algorithms, PLUS the sheer overwhelm of so much input from the scroll create a struggle for me.
+When it comes to social media marketing, the pressure to post constantly, be on every platform, keep up with the algorithms, PLUS the sheer overwhelm of so much input from the scroll creates a struggle for me.
 Even when I try to create a minimal plan, I can’t stay consistent.

 Perhaps you can relate.